James Latham (painter): Biography

-James Latham was born in Thurles, County Tipperary, in the Kingdom of Ireland.
-Possibly related to the family of Lathams of Meldrum and Ballysheehan.
-After some practice of his art, Latham studied for an academic year in Antwerp (1724–25) where he became a Master of the Guild of St Luke.
-He returned to Dublin by 1725, and may have visited England in the 1740s, as the influence of Joseph Highmore, as well as Charles Jervas and William Hogarth, is evident in his work of this period.
-Anthony Pasquin memorably dubbed Latham "Ireland's Van Dyck".
+James Latham was born in Thurles, County Tipperary, in the Kingdom of Ireland possibly related to the Latham family of Meldrum and Ballysheehan.
+After beginning his art practice, Latham studied in Antwerp during the academic year of 1724–25, where he became a Master of the Guild of St Luke.
+He returned to Dublin by 1725and may have visited England in the 1740s, as his work from this period shows the influence of Joseph Highmore, Charles Jervas, and William Hogarth.
+Anthony Pasquin memorably dubbed Latham "Ireland's Van Dyck."
 Latham died in Dublin on 26 January 1747.

-Several of James Latham's portraits are in the National Gallery of Ireland collection in Dublin; one is of the famous MP Charles Tottenham (1694–1758) of New Ross, Co.
-Wexford, "Tottenham in his Boots" (Cat.
-No.411) and a second is a portrait of Bishop Robert Clayton (1697–1758) and his wife Katherine (Cat.
+Several of James Latham's portraits are in the National Gallery of Ireland collection in Dublin.
+Notable works include the portrait of MP Charles Tottenham (1694–1758) of New Ross, Co.
+Wexford, known as "Tottenham in his Boots" (Cat.
+No. 411), and a portrait of Bishop Robert Clayton (1697–1758) and his wife Katherine (Cat.
 No. 4370).
-In 1947 the London Tate Gallery purchased Latham's portrait of Sir Capel Molyneux (ref.
-N05801), two centuries after the artist's death in Dublin.
+In 1947, two centuries after the artist's death, the London Tate Gallery purchased Latham's portrait of Sir Capel Molyneux (ref.
+N05801).